 Research Project: Masters Students

 Learning and teaching

-Teaching is by lectures, practical classes, tutorials, seminars and supervised research projects.
-We make extensive use of IT, and a wide range of materials is available to enable you to study at your own pace and in your own time to enhance and extend the material you’ll learn formally.
-The School has a wide range of specialist facilities and has recently invested in brand new laboratories.
+Teaching is through a combination of lectures, practical classes, tutorials, seminars and supervised research projects.
+Extensive use is made of IT and a wide range of materials are available to enable you to study at your own pace and in your own time, to enhance and extend the material taught formally.

 Our Virtual Learning Environment will help to support your studies: it’s a central place where you can find all the information and resources for the School, your programme and modules.

 You can also benefit from support to develop your academic skills, within the curriculum and through online resources, workshops, one-to-one appointments and drop-in sessions.